alexis5809/psHelloWorld/README.md

 ```
 composer require proudcommerce/pshelloworld:dev-packagist
 ```

-For installation without packagist, eg. you have one big module repository with all your modules you can use composer merge plugin and you composer.json ([master](https://github.com/proudcommerce/psHelloWorld)).

 ## License
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by